Large tree trunk with sprawling exposed roots in forest

 What influences health the most?

-In order of importance, based on the amount of time most people can potentially engage each area for healing:
+When scientists ponder this, they arrange it in order of importance, based on the amount of time most people typically engage each area for health:

 1. Breathing– Something we do all the time, and influenced by movements and stretches like Qigong & Yoga; there is much to try to directly work with breath itself.

-2. Eating– a particular fascination in materialistic-based cultures
+2. Eating– a particular fascination in materialistic cultures

 3. Exercising– movement therapies like Qigong, and good old walking